There’s been a huge effort to discredit the victims of this horrific type of crime.

 However, it is important to emphasize at the same time that organized group stalking does exist.
 An example is the [[EBay stalking scandal|stalking of Ina and David Steiner organized by eBay employees]].
 See also the following Wikipedia pages: [[Stalking_by_groups|”Stalking by Groups”]] and [[“Mobbing”]].

-I had also referred to a study by Sheridan, Davies and Boon (2001), which had been accepted on a different Wikipedia page.
-This too has been removed.
-(I find it sickening that in this manner, Wikipedia contributes to the vilification of stalking victims, most of them women.)
+I also referred to a study by Sheridan, Davies and Boon (2001), which had been accepted when I added it on a different Wikipedia page.
+This too was removed.
+I found it sickening that in this manner, Wikipedia contributes to the vilification of stalking victims, most of them women.

 Illustrative for your understanding of the phenomenon of gang stalking or whatever you want to call it may be the way the maffia supposedly operates within the context of people who don’t keep their mouth shut about crimes.
 Scientology does something similar, so I understand.